jajja/jorm/README.md

     goblin.setName("Azog");
     goblin.saveAndCommit();

-You will be done before you are halfay through _getting started_.
+You will be done before you are halfway through _getting started_.

 ### Getting the code